abpframework/abp/docs/en/Community-Articles/2021-06-17-Using-Elsa-Workflow-with-ABP-Framework/POST.md

 ## Creating A Workflow By Using Http Activities

 In this example, we will create a workflow that uses **Http Activities**.
-It will basically listen the specified route for incoming HTTP Request and write back a simple response.
+It will basically listen the specified route for incoming HTTP Request and writes back a simple response.

 ### Add Elsa.Activities.Http Package